centreon/centreon-engine/doc/user/configuration/basics/state_types.rst

 useful if you want to try and proactively fix a problem before it turns into a HARD state.

-The :ref:`$HOSTSTATETYPE$ <basics_standard_macros#standard_macrosmacroavailabilitycharthoststatetype>`
-or :ref:`$SERVICESTATETYPE$ <basics_standard_macros#standard_macrosmacroavailabilitychartservicestatetype>`
-macros will have a value of "SOFT" when event handlers are executed, which allows your event handler scripts to know when they should take corrective action.
-More information on event handlers can be found :ref:`here <advanced_event_handlers>`.
+The `HOSTSTATETYPE`_ or `SERVICESTATETYPE`_ macros will have a value of "SOFT" when event handlers are executed, which allows your event handler scripts to know when they should take corrective action.
+More information on event handlers can be found :ref:`here <event_handlers>`.

 Hard States
 ===========